softlayer/sl-ember-components/README.md

 You should now be able to target components using your custom prefix e.g in the case of `sl-grid` you should now be able to use the CSS class selector `.my-prefix-grid`.

-*Note: If you have already served your application, remember to re-serve after making changes to the `ember-cli-build.js` file, so changes can take affect.*
+*Note: If you have already served your application, remember to re-serve after making changes to the `ember-cli-build.js` file so changes can take affect.*

 ### Icons